-For additional information, including file name and type requirements, see the "How To Apply" section in the Application Resource Guide and the Application Attachment Tips resource.
+For additional information, including file name and type requirements, see the "How To Apply" section in the Application Resource Guide.

 Standard Applicant Information

 The Standard Applicant Information section of the JustGrants application is pre-populated with the SF-424 data submitted in Grants.gov.
 The applicant will need to review the Standard Applicant Information in JustGrants and can make whatever edits are needed.
 Within this section, the applicant will need to add ZIP codes for areas affected by the project; confirm their Authorized Representative; and confirm the organization's unique entity identifier, legal name, and address.